Planif-fr/slate/source/index.html.md

 ## Built session

 Here is an example of a built session object with Planif session builder.
-This examples contains 3 differents variants of the session.
+This example contains 3 differents variants of the session.

 Property | Description
 --------- | -----------